Siyaah

 Siyaah (سیاہ, Black) is a 2013 Pakistani horror thriller film directed by Azfar Jafri and written by Osman Khalid Butt with a screenplay also by Khalid and Jafri.
 The film stars Hareem Farooq, Qazi Jabbar, Mahnoor Usman and Ahmed Ali Akbar.
 The film revolves around dissociative identity disorder.

 Plot

-Zara loses her child in a miscarriage.
-Bilal and Zara decide to adopt a child.
-The child they adopt is a ghost.
-They will not know whether the adopted child has a personality disorder or is in fact a ghost.
+Zara experiences the loss of her child due to a miscarriage.
+Following this, Zara and her husband, Bilal, decide to adopt a child.
+However, the child they adopt turns out to be a ghost.
+They are left uncertain whether the adopted child has a personality disorder or is, in fact, a ghost.